hyprwm/hyprland-wiki/content/Useful Utilities/Clipboard-Managers.md

 - [`clipvault`](https://github.com/rolv-apneseth/clipvault) - Utilizes Wayland with `wl-clipboard` and can store text, images and any binary data.
 Alternative to `cliphist` with a couple extra features (e.g. max age for entries, min/max entry length).

-- [`clipse`](https://github.com/savedra1/clipse) - Utilizes Wayland with `wl-clipboard` support and runs from a single binary.
-Stores text and images indefinitely, accessible via a nice TUI that can be bound to a floating window in your Hyprland config.
-Allows custom themes, image/text previews, multi-select, pinned items and more.
+- [`clipse`](https://github.com/savedra1/clipse) - Utilizes Wayland with `wl-clipboard` and supports text and images.
+Accessible via a TUI that can be bound to a floating window in your Hyprland config.
+Features include custom themes, image/text previews, multi-select, pinned items, auto-paste, sensitive content handling and more.
+Example setup in `hyprland.conf`:

 - [`copyq`](https://github.com/hluk/CopyQ) - Supports text, images, and various other formats.
 It offers searchable history, editing capabilities, and a scripting interface.
 You can also organize items into tabs and synchronize clipboards across different devices.